bgok/alm-chrome-debugger-plugin/README.md

 Targeted Features
 =================
+- Port the existing Client Metrics Tree scriptlet to a tab.
 - Show messages published with MessageBus.publish().
 - Show subscribers to messages.
 - Lists applications and modules on a page.